Core-2-Extreme/GUI_sample/README.md

 Supported LTO compression algorithms: zlib zstd gcc version 13.2.0 (devkitARM release 62)
 ```
-Make sure you have release 62. \
+Make sure you have release 62 or later. \
-(later version may work but sometimes later version has incompatibility) \
+Note : Sometimes later versions have incompatibility, if you can't build with the newest tools, let me know. \
 If you have older devkitpro, update it or compilation will fail.

 * Clone this repository